 Use the function

-import latitude and longitude data formatted as such strings.
-Conversely,
+import latitude and longitude data formatted as such character vectors.

-you can format numeric degree data for display or export with
+Conversely, you can format numeric degree data for display or export

 angl2str, or combine